1. Fluent speech and auditory feedback

 In summary, we can say that, in an automated sensorimotor sequence, self-monitoring is an alongside-running, feedback-based element of control.
 It ensures that the next step can only start if the preceding step is correct and complete.
 The automatic unconscious monitor intervenes only if an error is detected and after a reaction time.
 It is, however, important to understand that this monitoring-and-interruption mechanism is more than merely a mechanism for error correction.
 It is an essential part of control because it enables us to learn and automate the correct and fluent execution of sensorimotor sequences.

 Looking at the brain, we find the cerebellum to be the structure crucial for the sequencing of motor programs.
-Hallett and Grafman (1997) assumed the cerebellum to be involved in the organization of sequences of both movement patterns and mental operations.
+Hallett and Grafman (1997) assumed the cerebellum to be involved in the organization of sequences of both, movement patterns and mental operations.
 Molinari, Leggio, and Silveri (1997) suggested that the cerebellum operates as a “controller” mediating sequential organization of the various subcomponents of complex cognitive tasks.
 Based on morphological and electrophysiological data, Braitenberg, Heck, and Sutlan (1997) proposed that the cerebellar cortex acts as a “sequence-in/ sequence-out operator” transforming input sequences of events into a coordinated output sequence.
 Ackermann, Mathiak, and Ivry (2004) applied this model to the domain of speech production and proposed that a left-fronto/right-cerebellar network subserves the ongoing sequencing of speech movements.
 Whereas the right cerebellar hemisphere seems to be responsible for sequencing, the left cerebellar hemisphere is involved in self-monitoring and error repair in motor sequences, and it seems to play a crucial role in the causation of stuttering (see here in Section 2.1).

 From a psycholinguistic viewpoint, Levelt’s Perceptual Loop Theory and his Main Interruption Rule describe the alongside-running, feedback-based monitoring in the control of speech.
 An automatic and unconscious monitor continuously checks the elements of the speech sequence, that is, the words, phrases, and clauses just spoken, and interrupts the speech flow immediately if an element appears erroneous (read more about Levelt’s model of speech production).